Lower Ninth Ward: Demographics

+Points of interest

 Notable buildings

 The Doullut "steamboat houses", from the start of the 20th century, are landmarks of the Holy Cross section of the Lower 9th Ward.

 The Lower Ninth Ward is home to the Jackson Barracks.
 The barracks now serve as headquarters for the Louisiana National Guard.
 The complex had an extensive military museum in the old powder magazine and in a new annex, with a large collection of military items from every American war.
 The 2000 NRA Shooting Sports Camp and Coaches School was held at Jackson Barracks from June 28 – July 2, 2000.

 The Doullut steamboat houses are located on either side of Egania Street at numbers 400 and 503.
 The first house, closer to the river, was built in 1905 by Captain Milton P. Doullut, a riverboat pilot, as his home.
 The second was built in 1913 for his son Paul Doullut.
 In 1977 both houses were designated historic landmarks.
 The houses have two notable design influences, the first being the steamboats of the period, the second being the Japanese exhibit at the 1904 World's Fair in St. Louis (Louisiana Purchase Exposition).
 Notably, Mary Doullut (wife of Milton) was also a river boat captain, who worked on the river for over 30 years; she is believed to be the first woman to have held a Mississippi riverboat pilot's license.

+Parks

+Local parks include the Lee Playground and Sankofa Wetland Park and Nature Trail.